Lump-Sum Distributions: Net Unrealized Appreciation

 Viewpoints on Financial Planning

-Qualified retirement plan balances are often one of the largest, if not the largest, asset holdings on a family’s balance sheet.
-When one leaves an employer, he or she has three choices:
+Qualified retirement plan balances are oftentimes one of the largest, if not the largest, asset holdings on a family’s balance sheet.
+When one leaves an employer plan, he or she has three choices:

-- Keep any retirement funds in the company’s plan
+- Keep the funds in the company’s plan

 - Roll over the assets to an IRA